The Scandal of the Cross (1 Corinthians 1:17-2:5)

 My question for us to consider tonight is this: On what are you putting the weight of your life?

 We live in an age of unprecedented wisdom and knowledge.
 We have amazingly beautiful pieces of literature, the accumulated wisdom of centuries, the latest discoveries from fields like psychology, neuroscience, and medicine.
 We’re tempted to put our faith in these things.
 And yet, according to the passage we just read, none of these can bear the weight of our lives.
-They weren’t designed to.
+They were not intended for that.

 We just read a passage from a letter that the Apostle Paul wrote to a church in Corinth.
 Corinth was a city in what we would today call Greece.
 It was renowned for its prosperity, diversity, and liberal attitudes within a culture that loved wisdom.
 One scholar calls it the “the New York, Los Angeles, and Las Vegas of the ancient world” (Gordon Fee).
 Corinthians would have seen themselves as every bit as sophisticated as the most urbane Torontonian.